Prince (cigarette): Controversy

 In 2000, it was reported that counterfeit Prince cigarettes were smuggled into Denmark.
 "Consumers have found that it tastes terrible" says Director Anders Friis, adding that the false cigarettes were probably produced in Eastern Europe and, in some cases, perhaps in China.
 The Copenhagen police investigated a case of 2.5 million smuggled cigarettes, revealed at the German-Danish border, stored in a Russian lorry officially loaded with charcoal.
 The idea was that the cigarettes would be handed over to a man at the Bella Center in Copenhagen, showed the investigation.
 A 56-year-old Danish man had been detained in custody.
 The police believed that pirate production took place in several Eastern European countries, and Hasse Jakobsen said it was "an increasing problem".

 In 2003, it was also reported that illegal cigarettes were also smuggled into Sweden.
-The tobacco was imported from China or the Balkans from, for example, Ukraine or Belarus.
-And it's all completely legal.
-The tobacco was then transmitted via ports in the Black Sea to buyers who can sit anywhere in the world and control the traffic.
-The owners of the illegal cigarette factories bought the tobacco and with age-old equipment (in some cases Danish machines from the 1950s) cigarettes were produced, which get cuffs and prints with names like Prince or Marlboro.
-It is therefore a question of trademark infringement at the same time.
+The tobacco was legally imported from China or the Balkans, then distributed via ports in the Black Sea to buyers located elsewhere.
+The owners of the illegal cigarette factories bought the tobacco and, using old equipment (in some cases Danish machines from the 1950s), cigarettes were produced.
+They were printed with the branding of Prince or Marlboro, a case of trademark infringement.
 Direct transport from China also occurs.

 In 2011, it was reported that BAT added additives into Prince cigarettes that made people addicted.
-A lawsuit followed, created by ex-smoker Allan Lykke Jensen, which would settle whether BAT misleaded consumers by adding these additives, and by using false information from their own smoke testing devices.
+A lawsuit followed, brought by ex-smoker Allan Lykke Jensen, which would settle whether BAT misled consumers by adding these additives, and by using false information from their own smoke testing devices.